kamalnour/adatastory/index.md

 ![C_4](assets/img/c4.png)
 ![C_5](assets/img/c5.png)

-Using least squares over this data to estimate the coefficients of unemployment rate change that the lockdown-country interaction brings yields the following results:
+Regressing over the results screams uncertainty over the unemployment tendencies of the EU: some countries, like Iceland, had a thriving employment situation during the lockdown whilst other countries, such as Spain, were struggling with employment levels.
 ![LS](assets/img/ls_t.png)

-This analysis shows that some countries, like Iceland, had a thriving employment situation during lockdown whilst other countries, such as Spain, were struggling with employment levels.
-However, it has one main fallacy: it does not consider seasonality.
-A fallacy that **Difference in Differences** solves.
+However, one main problem arises: naive analysis does not consider seasonality.
+A fallacy that **Difference in Differences** solves, using it reveals a harsher reality: unemployment spread like a virus throughout Europe.
-Using the aforementioned method, the following coefficients are obtained:

 <iframe src="assets/unemployment_did.html" width="100%" height="750" scrolling="yes" frameborder="0"></iframe>

-Contrary to the first, naive analysis, the DiD method proves that unemployment rates have skyrocketed during times of COVID, with a few exceptions.
-The E

 ## Ascending Maslow's Summit: A Deep Dive into the Upper Tiers During COVID-19